iiviigames/bbsdownload/README.md

 ## A Little Less Tedious

-This is a userscript written in `.js`, that adds a nice, big download link right under the cart player on the Pico-8 Bulletin Board System.
-Does literally what it says on the tin.
+This is a userscript written in `.js`, that adds a nice, big download link right under the cart player on the [Lexaloffle Bulletin Board System](https://lexaloffle.com/bbs), where many carts and pods await you.

+Rather than the constant saving of images, I've automated the process entirely, keeping up with zeps changes as he's made them.

+- **V0.6** - _Added Picotron support_

 To use this, you need something like [TamperMonkey](https://www.tampermonkey.net/) installed in your browser.
-(I'm using Firefox Developer ATM.)
+(I'm using Firefox Developer ATM, but this is by far the best option on every browser.
+Whatever flavor of Chrome, FireFox, Opera, or AOL (okay, maybe I lied about AOL), it will work just fine.
+Just head over to your browsers addon store, and install from there.)

+- This is not possible on mobile, before anyone opens an issue. 😘

 Notes
 ------